 Holland has an open economy that has maintained an international focus for centuries.
-Strong, well-known Dutch brands and products have found their way into countries all over the world, where they have become firmly embedded in the local culture.
-Just think of Shell, Heineken, Philips and TomTom.
+Strong, well-known Dutch brands and products have found their way to countries all over the world, where they have become firmly embedded in the local culture.
+Just think of Shell, Heineken or Philips.

-The Netherlands lies in Western Europe.
-The Netherlands is easily accessible, has one of the largest ports in the world and an airport from where you can fly to every corner of the earth.
+The Netherlands is situated in Western Europe.
+The country is easily accessible, has one of the largest ports in the world and an airport from where you can fly to every corner of the earth.
 This is why the Netherlands is a major importing and exporting country.
 It is also an excellent base from which to travel to other countries in Europe.

 Distances from Breda

 - Amsterdam 108 km = 1 hour by train

 - Antwerp 57 km = 1 hour by train

 - Brussels 98 km = 2 hours by train

 - Paris 410 km = 3.5 hours by train

 - Amsterdam 93 km = 1 hour by train

 - Antwerp 103 km = 1.5 hours by train